 Feeling like you’re being dismissed despite valid complaints is not uncommon.

-Studies show that doctors can treat patients differently without even realizing it, based on race or gender bias.
+Studies show that without even realizing it, based on race or gender bias.
 Indeed, the unequal treatment of women and men in healthcare — like women being less likely than men to receive certain treatments for the same conditions — has been well-documented by researchers and news media alike.

 However, it’s important to note that every doctor is different.
 If you’ve had a negative experience that doesn’t mean you’re guaranteed to have a repeat experience the next time around.
 There are also some things you can do before and during an appointment to help improve communication between you and your doctor.